Lesson Plan

 • View All

-This lesson plan opens with reflective questions that ask students to consider the impact of diversity in American government.
-Students then watch, analyze, and respond to an introductory video that…
+This lesson plan opens with reflective question that asks students to reflect on the role that guns play in American society.
+Students then watch, analyze, and respond to two introductory video clips …

 3 minutes